mathialo/bython/README.md

 	> bython -h

 to print the built-in help page.
+You can also consult the man page by typing

+	> man bython